To build communities practicing and teaching peace as conflict done well

 Along with Brandon Sensei's Free Aiki Dojo and Golden Bears Aikido at UC Berkeley, the Martial Nonviolence method and Peace Practices curricula have the support of Association Building Community (501c3), a San Francisco Bay Area non-profit, are internationally funded, and are in use at both campuses of Pacific Rim International School (Montessori learning communities in Emeryville and San Mateo, CA), as well as The Renaissance International School and Beacon Day School in Oakland.

 Funds donated here go to ABC and directly support the development of the Peace Practices curriculum in its growth from local to national and then international impact.

 Peace is what happens when conflict is done well over time.

-2. Real education is peace education.
+2. Education for life is peace education.

 The practice of peace can be learned and should be a part of every educational system.

 People practicing peace create profoundly humane and inclusive communities capable of dealing well with and outlasting adversity.